b0bf15h/dsa4266_wooper/README.md

 ```
 ./data_processing.sh
 ```
-The relative path to the raw data and labels from **dsa4266_wooper/data** should be specified in the first line of the shell script using the flags -dn and -ln respectively\
+The relative path to the raw data and labels from **dsa4266_wooper/data** should be specified using the flags -dn and -ln respectively
 \
 For example, this is the correct command in the shell script if you are using **dataset0.json.gz and data.info**.
 ```